Jacknguyen999/EcomMicroGolang/README.md

 ### 📦 Product Service (Go)

 - Responsibilities: Product CRUD operations, indexing to Elasticsearch, event publishing to Kafka.
+- Features: Advanced filtering by price range and category, sorting by price and other criteria.
 - Database: Elasticsearch

 ### 🛒 Order Service (Go)